FFFiend/LangChat/README.md

 Rule: do not use any boilerplate code.
 Everything from GET, POST, sockets, media API usage, JS scripts, etc to the CSS has to be self-written.

-This means, no npm-create-react-app, and other project macros
+This means, no npm-create-react-app, and other project macros.

+Advanced stuff like security of data passed around b/w client and server to be explored later.